ReviversMC/modget-minecraft/README.md

 Currenty, Modget supports the following commands:
 ```
+/modget list				Lists all installed mods recognized by modget
 /modget upgrade			Lists all available mod updates
 /modget upgrade <modname>	Updates the according mod
 /modget upgrade --all		Updates all mods